 Across Greater Manchester, business leaders and owners have played their part in helping prevent the spread of coronavirus throughout the pandemic.

-Although the majority of legal restrictions were lifted on 19 July, as England moved to Step 4 of the roadmap, you should continue to manage the spread of coronavirus and keep protecting your staff, customers and visitors.
-As we start to live with COVID-19, it is now more important than ever that we all come together to protect ourselves, our colleagues and our city.
+Businesses should continue to manage the spread of coronavirus and keep protecting their staff, customers and visitors.
+With the emergence of the Omicron variant, it is now more important than ever that we all come together to protect ourselves, our colleagues and our city.

 At the Hub we've collated a range of tools and resources to help you maintain the safety of your workplace.
 Don't forget that our team of experts are on hand if you need support - get in touch today to arrange an appointment.